-Digital-First Strategy: Challengers actively explore the needs, wants and feelings of users to base their banking CX / UX strategy on that and hugely invest into the product user experience upgrade.
+Digital-First Banking Strategy: Challengers actively explore the needs, wants and feelings of users to base their digital banking strategy on that and hugely invest into the product user experience upgrade.

 Outdated strategy: Incumbent enterprises often have the first-hand focus on their portfolio strategy, marketing strategy and product strategy.

 The number of complaints about banking services in the UK alone exceeded 2 million in 2019 (Statista).
 This clearly demonstrates the importance of exploring, identifying and relating to the needs, wants and expectations of the customers.